SourasishBasu/Pwnagotchi-raspberry-pi0/README.md

    /etc/pwnagotchi/config.toml
   ```

+## Decryption

 - Handshakes captured by Pwnagotchi are saved to

   ```bash
   /root/handshakes/
   ```
-- To decrypt handshakes:
 - SSH into the device via PuTTy
 - Copy the .pcap file of the captured handshake to be decrypted from the root directory into /home/pi

    ```bash
    sudo su
    cd ..